 Senior Credit refers to credit taken while a senior at BYU.
 Non-degree Credit refers to credit taken after receiving a bachelor's degree but before being admitted to the master's program in statistics.
-Senior and non-degree credit may be applied toward a master's degree in statistics under the following restrictions:
+Senior and non-degree credit may be applied toward a master's degree in statistics under the following restrictions.
+(Note: The Integrated program handles senior credit in a different manner.
+If you have questions, please see the Grad Program Manager.)

-- Only credit which has not been applied toward another degree can be considered (there can be no double application of credit) - The department must approve all senior and post-baccalaureate credit. - The total of senior and post-baccalaureate credits cannot exceed 10.0
+- Only credit which has not been applied toward another degree can be considered (there can be no double application of credit) - The department must approve all senior and post-baccalaureate credit - The total of senior and post-baccalaureate credits cannot exceed 10.0